 This article will go into detail about the following:

 1. Uploading Documents

-Files and documents can be uploaded to File Management as normal using the Upload button on the top right corner of the folder shown below, or within each section.
-Files uploaded using the upload option on the homepage folder will upload to the Root Folder by default, whereas if you use the Upload button to the top right within a specific folder, the documents will upload to that folder directly.
+Files and documents can be uploaded to File Management as normal using the Upload button on the top right corner of the folder shown below.
 You can also move documents from one folder to another also if required; the steps to do so will be outlined later in this article under the 'Managing your Documents' heading.

 Selecting the File Type

 When uploading documents, the File Type (Bank Statement, Purchase Invoice/Bill, Supplier Statement etc.) can be selected using a drop-down menu before and after the upload is complete.
 This means that if you decide to submit that file for processing and extraction later on, the file type will indicate which folder the file will be sent to in AutoEntry.

 For example, a bank statement will process through the bank statement folder, or a sales credit note will process through the Sales folder, etc. Once the extraction and verification are complete, the files will be in their respective inboxes, ready and waiting for you.